 The Civic Si accelerates from 0 to 60 mph in 6.5 seconds.
 EPA fuel economy is estimated to be 22 mpg city, 31 mpg highway and 25 mpg combined.
 We averaged 26.7 mpg during the week we drove the Si.

 The 2015 Civic Si Coupe is available with or without Honda’s easy-to-use navigation system ($1,500).
-Prices range from $23,710, including the destination charge, for the Si Coupe and goes to $25,410 for the Coupe with navigation and summer tires.
-The Si is also available in as a sedan with prices ranging from $23,910 to $25,410.
+Prices range from $23,710, including the destination charge, for the Si Coupe, and goes up to $25,410 for the Coupe with navigation and summer tires.
+The Si is also available as a sedan with prices ranging from $23,910 to $25,410.
 The Si is only available with a six-speed manual transmission.